suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 To use an analogy, our HTML is like the skeleton of our body.
 It provides the foundation but does not make us look like who we are.
-For that, we need CSS to apply style to this skeleton.
+For that, we need CSS to apply the style to this skeleton.

 ## Return of the blank page problem

-When starting to style a page we find that we may have the same question about how to get started.
-Here we suggest again starting at the top of the page and move down through the content.
+When starting to style a page, we find that we may have the same question about how to get started.
+Here we suggest again starting at the top of the page and moving down through the content.

-As we are moving down through the page we may not make every element perfect but perhaps iterate through the page several times.
+As we are moving down through the page, we may not make every element perfect but perhaps iterate through the page several times.
 Starting with broad styles such as margins and padding, and then refining our style with features such as box shadows and colors.

 ## Starting with the font and main background and text colors

-Noticing there is a specific font choice for the page we can incorporate that at the start of our CSS file.
+Noticing there is a specific font choice for the page, we can incorporate that at the start of our CSS file.

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Calistoga&family=Lato:wght@400;700&display=swap');
 ```

-We also notice that the background color of our page is not the default bright white, but a more muted version.
-We also notice that the text color is not a solid black, but a slightly lighter shade.
+We also notice that the background color of our page is not the default bright white but a more muted version.
+We also notice that the text color is not a solid black but a slightly lighter shade.

-To apply our font choice and colors across all elements we will add this to our `body` style:
+To apply our font choice and colors across all elements, we will add this to our `body` style:

 ```css